The choice between direct injection and port injection can be difficult for those looking to optimize the performance and efficiency of their engines.

 - The presence of fuel in the intake air stream can help reduce knocks by cooling the combustion chamber.

-Disadvantages of Port Injection:
+Disadvantages of Port Injection

 - The fuel is delivered less precisely, causing less efficient combustion and, ultimately, worse fuel efficiency.